Vasika-uso/monovm-embed-sample/README.md

 Verify that `artifacts/bin/microsoft.netcore.app.runtime.osx-x64/Release` (or other RID and configuration) exists.
 It should contain a `runtimes/osx-x64/native` directory.
-The makefile dependson it.
+The makefile depends on it.

 ### Local build limitations ###